Benchmarking Analytical Query Processing in Intel SGXv2: Scans in SGXv2

 \subsection{Multi-threaded Execution}

-As shown in the previous subsection, the performance of a single-threaded column scan is not significantly impacted when reading encrypted data from the EPC.
-Next, we explore if the memory encryption engine inside SGXv2 becomes a bottleneck when increasing the scan throughput by using multi-threading, as it is done in most modern \ac{DBMS}.
+Next, we explore if the memory encryption engine inside SGXv2 becomes a bottleneck when increasing the scan throughput by using multi-threading, as it is done in many modern \ac{DBMS}.

-To do this, we execute the same scan algorithm as in the previous experiment while scaling the number of used cores from 1 to 16.
-As shown in \cref{fig:simd-scan-multithreading}, on our processor, the enclave memory protection mechanisms do not become a bottleneck.
+To do this, we execute the same scan algorithm as in the previous experiment over a \qty{16}{\giga\byte} column while scaling the number of used cores from 1 to 16.
+As shown in \cref{fig:simd-scan-multithreading}, the enclave memory protection mechanisms do not become a bottleneck on our processor.
 The scaling behavior is equal between SGX and plain CPU.
-Further, in both settings, our algorithm is able to reach the memory bandwidth limit with 16 cores (verified with Intel VTune for the plain CPU scan).
+Further, in both settings, our algorithm is able to reach the memory bandwidth limit with 16 cores.
+We verified this with Intel VTune for the plain CPU scan.